tfairclough/Project-1-Tic-Tac-Toe/README.md

 - Controlled various game elemnents using element tags to avoid global variables.
 This included tracking player turns and board.

-- Added styling to the board using a classic look including shadows to give depth.
+- Added CSS styling to the board using a classic look including shadows to give depth and a custom frame around the board.

 - Added tactical animations to improve user experience and make the interface intuitive i.e. effects to clearly indicate if a section was interactive, sound on click, winner animations and animation prompts(start a new game).